Doug TenNapel is the creator of Earthworm Jim. His official site is TenNapel.com.

-His graphic novels Cardboard, Creature Tech, Ghostopolis and Monster Zoo have all been optioned to be made into film adaptations.
+His graphic novels Tommysaurus Rex, Cardboard, Creature Tech, Ghostopolis and Monster Zoo have all been optioned to be made into film adaptations.

 In July of 2005 Catscratch was released under Nick Studios.
 It revolved around the adventures of three millionaire cats who had inherited a mansion, butler and fortune from their deceased owner.
 Mr. Blik, Gordon and the newt-loving Waffle.
 It was based loosely on GEAR.

 Sockbaby: an independent action film with the team of Westhavenbrook.
 Sockbaby was co-written with John Soares who played the character Ronnie Cordova in the film.

 In 2008 Sockbaby 4 (Sockb4by) was released featuring Doug Jones (Hellboy, Pans Labyrinth), Jon Heder and Dan heder (Napoleon Dynamite).